 • Avocado Toast

 • Fan of the green goddess toast trend?
 Then this hack is for you.
 Avocado toast is delicious and nutritious, but it lacks sufficient protein to help keep you full.
-Amp up the protein of this breakfast by topping with a large egg prepared as desired, cooked beans or lentils, scrambled tofu, or hemp seeds.
+Amp up the protein of this breakfast by topping it with a large egg prepared as desired, cooked beans or lentils, scrambled tofu, or hemp seeds.

 5. Add More Whole Grains